piyushrai007/edunova/README.md

 - JWT tokens will be used for securing API requests.

 ## Contributing
 We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or issues, please contact us at support@studentdashboard.com.
+For any inquiries or issues, please contact us at piyushraivds45@gmail.com.

 ---